amemetov/sdc-term1-prj3-behav-cloning/README.md

 The model is the same NVidia model, but with 2 outs.

-The result is presented in below video files:
+**The result** is presented in below video files:
 * [Model2 - Track1](model2-track1.mp4)
 * [Model2 - Track2](model2-track1.mp4)
 * [Model2 - Track1 on Youtube](https://www.youtube.com/watch?v=ym1SOPAOyo8)
 * [Model2 - Track2 on Youtube](https://www.youtube.com/watch?v=E6M2Y4eVz_c)

-I think that this approach gives more natural driving style cause it for example decreases speed at complex spots (dangerous curve) and increases speed on the straight road.
+I think that this approach gives more **natural driving style** cause it for example decreases speed at complex spots (dangerous curve) and increases speed on the straight road.

-At the first approach I tried to build a model which will predict throttle and brake depending on the current image and the current speed.
+At the first approach I tried to build a model which will **predict throttle and brake depending on the current image and the current speed**.

 For that I created a [model3](model3.py) with 2 inputs (image and speed), merge layer and 2 outputs (steering and throttle).

 Throttle and brake was combined (just summed up) cause we cannot pass brake to the simulator.

-But I did not manage to find a good working solution, so it is my the first goal after finishing Term1.
+But I did not manage to find a good working solution, so it is my the first goal after finishing the Term1.